sinajahan/file_convert/README.md

 A gem that is a wrapper around google drive to convert files to different formats.

+Update: Google has changed its api as of April 2014 and this gem does not work any more.

 Dependency
 ----------
 * Google drive API